 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Nucleosomes consist of approximately 146 bp of DNA wrapped around a histone octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene is intronless and encodes a member of the histone H3 family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H3 family.
 Transcripts from this gene lack polyA tails; instead, they contain a palindromic termination element.
-This gene is located separately from the other H3 genes that are in the histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Jul 2008]
+This gene is located separately from the other H3 genes that are in the histone gene cluster on chromosome 6p22-p21.3. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST3H3 Gene

 HIST3H3 (Histone Cluster 3, H3) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and TGF-Beta Pathway.
-GO annotations related to this gene include protein heterodimerization activity.
-An important paralog of this gene is HIST2H3A.
+Among its related pathways are Signaling by GPCR and Mitotic Prophase.
+GO annotations related to this gene include protein heterodimerization activity and histone binding.
+An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for HIST3H3 Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.